openwallet-foundation/digital-wallet-and-agent-overviews-sig/README.md

 ## Participating
 This SIG is an open group.
 Anyone in the OpenWallet Foundation community can join and participate.
 There is no formal sign up process.
 Just show up and participate.

 If you are interested in participating, please join the [OpenWallet Foundation Discord](https://discord.gg/openwalletfoundation) and participate in the discussion in the [#digital-wallet-and-agent-overviews-sig](https://discord.com/channels/1022962884864643214/1154111877077532814) channel.

+Upcoming meetings:
+- November 16th, 7:00 AM PT / 16:00 CET
+- November 30th, 7:00 AM PT / 16:00 CET
+- December 14th, 7:00 AM PT / 16:00 CET

+## Target Audience

+## Scoping